-We took the second route and our own time to reach the place.
-We stopped for ‘n’ number of times for photo sessions.
+We took the second route and our own time to reach Shivagange.
+We stopped for countless number of times for photo sessions.
 And a breakfast stop at Dabaspet.
-Reached the place around 9.15AM.
-The distance to be covered to reach the top is approximately 4.5 KMs (according to the localites).
-Started our hike slowly and steadily, taking lot of breaks since we had whole day for us.
+It was around 9.15AM by the time we reached the Shivagange village.
+The distance to be covered to reach the top is approximately 1.5 kilometers (according to the locals!).
+We started our hike slowly and steadily, taking a lot of breaks since we had a whole day at our disposal.

-On our way back, instead of returning to B’lore, we went my hometown – Kunigal.
-We reached Kunigal by 4PM and after a quick nap enjoyed the Portugal-Iran football match.
+On our way back, instead of returning to Bangalore, we went my hometown – Kunigal.
+We reached Kunigal by 4PM

-- Route travelled: B’lore – Nelamangala – Dabaspet – Shivagange – Kudur – Kunigal
+- Route travelled: Bangalore – Nelamangala – Dabaspet – Shivagange – Kudur – Kunigal

 - Total distance covered: 85 KMs bike and 5 KMs of trek

-Shivagange, a hillock of more than 1000 ft got its name because of the holy shrine of “Lord Shiva”.
+Shivagange, a hillock of more than 1000 feet, got its name because of the holy shrine of “Lord Shiva”.
 There are numerous temples of Shiva, Parvathi and Ganga in the hillock.
-This place is also called as “Dakshina Kaashi” – Kaashi/Varanasi of South India.
-One strange happening here in Shivagange is, if you do an ‘abhishek’ of ‘ghee’ in the temple, the same ghee turns in to ‘butter’. — No, I’m not kidding.
+This place is also called as “Dakshina Kashi” – Kaashi/Varanasi of South India.
+One strange happening here in Shivagange is, if you do an ‘abhisheka’ of ‘ghee’ in the temple, the same ghee turns in to ‘butter’. — No, I’m not kidding.
 I know few people who have witnessed the same.
 Hence it is compared with holy shrine Kashi.

 Places of interest at Shivagange

-- Pathala gange -a a belowground spring, where water level goes down during rainy season and increases during summer!!
+- Pathala gange – an underground spring, where water level goes down during rainy season and increases during summer!!